-Admission to the Master's program may be granted provided the following two conditions have been met by the applicant:
+Admission to the Master's programme may be granted provided the following two conditions have been met by the applicant:

-- Satisfying the University admission requirements as defined in the Règlement concernant l'admission à l'Université de Fribourg, - The student possesses a Bachelor in Physics from the University of Fribourg or a degree judged equivalent by the Faculty of Science.
+- Satisfying the University admission requirements as defined in the Règlement concernant l'admission à l'Université de Fribourg, - The student possesses a Bachelor in Physics from the University of Fribourg or a degree judged equivalent by the Faculty of Science and Medicine.

-The Faculty of Science establishes and maintains the list of equivalent degrees.
-Candidates holding a degree quoted in that list can be automatically accepted for a Master's program (provided the other requirement, i.e. (1), is satisfied).
-Candidates with degrees not on the list will be required to submit an application, in writing, to the Committee of Student Requests ("Commission des requêtes des étudiant-es", care of: Office of the Dean, Faculty of Science, Musée 8, CH-1700 Fribourg, Switzerland), which will decide on eligibility.
+The Faculty of Science and Medicine establishes and maintains the list of equivalent degrees.
+Candidates holding a degree quoted in that list can be automatically accepted for a Master's programme (provided the other requirement, i.e. (1), is satisfied).
+Candidates with degrees not on the list will be required to submit an application, in writing, to the Committee of Student Requests (Commission des requêtes des étudiant-e-s, care of: Office of the Dean, Faculty of Science and Medicine, ch. du Musée 8, CH-1700 Fribourg, Switzerland), which will decide on eligibility.
 In some cases, acceptance may be conditionally based on additional coursework requirements: these may be satisfied in parallel with the regular master's work, or the student may be required to enter as a qualifying student.
-Final acceptance in the Master's program for a qualifying student is contingent on the successful completion of the additional requirements.
+Final acceptance in the Master's programme for a qualifying student is contingent on the successful completion of the additional requirements.